beeva-albertorincon/beeva-poc-minpy/README.md

 In other words, it allows you to use both numpy and MXNet within a **single interface**.

-Although it is a said to be a deep learning tool, you can work with it like it were just numpy, so you have a more general tool.
+Although it is said to be a deep learning tool, you can work with it like it were just numpy, so you have a more general tool.

 In addition, it includes [support for TensorBoard visualization](http://minpy.readthedocs.io/en/latest/tutorial/visualization_tutorial/minpy_visualization.html).